-The Authority's net position as of June 30, 2022 was approximately (\$453.4) million.
-This is an increase of \$35.3 million, from the net position, as of June 30, 2021 of (\$488.7) million.
+The Authority's net position as of June 30, 2023 was \$589.6 million.
+This is an increase of \$1,043.0 million, from the net position, as of June 30, 2022 of (\$453.4) million.

-Total assets and deferred outflow of resources increased by \$38.5 million to \$7,320.8 million, when compared to \$7,282.3 million in fiscal year 2021.
-This increase is mainly due to an increase in current and other assets of \$111.4 million, netted by a decrease of capital assets by \$58.7 million and a decrease in deferred outflow of resources by \$14.2 million.
+Total assets and deferred outflow of resources increased by \$99.4 million to \$7,420.2 million, when compared to \$7,320.82 million in fiscal year 2022.
+This increase is mainly due to an increase in current and other assets of \$165.8 million, an increase in capital assets of \$21.6 million and a decrease in deferred outflow of resources by \$88.1 million.

-Current and other assets, increased by \$111.4 million mainly due to the net effect of the following: (1) increase in cash and cash equivalents of \$63.5 million mainly as a result of increase in collections; (2) increase in restricted cash of \$63.7 million due to, among others, (i) the deposit of \$45.0 million to comply with certain tax regulations following the issuance of 2020 bonds, (ii) the receipt of \$65 million of ARPA funds, and (iii) the deposits for debt service payments due on July 1, 2022, (3) increase in receivables from federal agencies of \$7.7 million, resulting from increase in capital contributions, and (4) increase in right of use lease of \$9.8 million resulting from the implementation of GASB Statement No. 87, Leases in fiscal year 2022.
+Current and other assets, increased by \$165.8 million mainly due to the net effect of the following: (1) increase in cash and cash equivalents of \$80.9 million mainly as a result of increase in funds for capital projects and in funds deposited in the Rate Stabilization Account (RSA); (2) increase of investments by \$95.8 million due to funds deposited in U.S. Treasury Bills which did not exist in prior year, (3) increase in net accounts receivables by \$14.1 million, (4) increase in receivables from federal agencies of \$14.0 million, resulting from increase in capital contributions and (5) decrease in restricted cash of \$44.2 million mostly due to the release of restrictions on the deposit of \$45.0 million to comply with certain tax regulations following the issuance of 2020 bonds, which release was effective on July 1, 2022.

-Capital assets decreased by \$58.7 million, or 1%, to \$5,573.0 million, primarily as a result of an increase in depreciation and amortization by \$242.9 million, offset by an increase in capital assets being depreciated of \$61.0 million and an increase of construction in progress by \$120.3 million.
+Capital assets increased by \$21.6 million to \$5,594.6 million, primarily as a result of an increase in capital assets being depreciated of \$136.4 million and an increase of construction in progress by \$145.9 million, offset by the increase in accumulated depreciation and amortization by \$261.4 million.

-Deferred outflow of resources decreased by \$14.2 million, mainly as result of the change of actuarial assumptions required by GASB Statements No. 73 and 75, resulting in a decrease of \$36.6 million in pension and other post-employment benefit related items, and an increase of deferred loss on bonds refunding by \$22.4 million as a result of the issuance of the 2021 and 2022 Revenue Refunding Bonds.
+Deferred outflow of resources decreased by \$88.1 million, mainly as result of the change of actuarial assumptions required by GASB Statements No. 73 and 75, resulting in a decrease of \$75.6 million in the deferred outflow related to pension and other post-employment benefits.
+Also, deferred loss on bonds refunding decreased by \$12.5 million as a result of the amortization of the losses during the period and the elimination of deferred losses related to the PFC debt that was settled during fiscal year 2023.

-Total liabilities and deferred inflow of resources increased by \$3.2 million to \$7,774.2 million when compared to \$7,771.0 million in fiscal year 2021.
+Total liabilities and deferred inflow of resources decreased by \$943.6 million to \$6,830.6 million when compared to \$7,774.2 million in fiscal year 2022.